Maria R. Morris

 Global Employee Benefits

-Maria R. Morris, executive vice president, MetLife Inc., is a member of MetLife’s Executive Group and leads the Global Employee Benefits and Global Relationship Management organizations.
-In this role, Morris is focused on doubling the company’s Group Life, Health, Pensions and Credit businesses outside of the United States by 2016.
-Morris is responsible for expanding MetLife’s employee benefits business in 40+ countries, and broadening relationships and fueling growth across the globe via partnerships with multinational corporations as well as through distribution relationships with financial institutions.
+Maria R. Morris, executive vice president, MetLife Inc., is a member of MetLife's Executive Group and leads the Global Employee Benefits and Global Relationship Management organizations.
+In this role, Morris is focused on doubling the company's Group Life, Health, Pensions and Credit businesses outside of the United States over the next few years.
+Morris is responsible for expanding MetLife's employee benefits business in 40+ countries, and broadening relationships and fueling growth across the globe via partnerships with multinational corporations as well as through distribution relationships with financial institutions.

 As MetLife's executive vice president for Employee Benefits Sales, Morris managed the Group Insurance and Retirement and Savings sales and service teams.
 Under her direction, they achieved record sales and generated more the $14 billion in annual revenue.
 From 2000 to 2003, as vice president and head of MetLife's Group and Individual Disability businesses, Morris nearly doubled Group Disability profits.
 From 1996 to 2000, she led the Dental business to a 200 percent increase in profits by transforming the organization's operating model.